 Are We Going To Have A Purge

-Dec 04, 2025 · 11 min read
+11 min read

 Main Subheading

 The concept of a purge, as popularized by the film series The Purge, is rooted in the idea of a government-sanctioned annual event during which all criminal activity, including murder, is temporarily legalized.
-In the fictional world of The Purge, this event is presented as a means to reduce crime and violence throughout the rest of the year by allowing citizens to release pent-up aggression.
+Even so, in the fictional world of The Purge, this event is presented as a means to reduce crime and violence throughout the rest of the year by allowing citizens to release pent-up aggression.
 The New Founding Fathers of America (NFFA), the ruling political party in the films, claim that the Purge leads to lower crime rates, economic prosperity, and a more stable society.

 Comprehensive Overview